NOAA-OWP/ngen/doc/BMI_MODELS.md

 ### Optional Parameters
 * `variables_names_map`
   * can specify a mapping of model variable names (input or output) to supported standard names the [Bmi_Formulation.hpp](..include/realizations/catchment/Bmi_Formulation.hpp) file has a section where several supported standard names are defined and notes
+  * name mappings assigned to a module's input variables are one-to-one. meaning you cannot assign multiple aliases to given input.
+  * name mappings assigned to a module's output variables are many-to-one. meaning you can assign multiple aliases to a given output.
   * this can be useful in particular for informing the framework how to provide the input a model needs for execution
   * e.g.,  `"variables_names_map": {"model_variable_name": "standard_variable_name"}`
 * `model_params`